 Anyone who knows me is aware of my love for scary movies.
 From thrillers to slashers, critical darlings to under-appreciated gems, I can’t watch enough horror films, and the same can be said for spooky TV shows (and games) as well.
 Unfortunately, the genre hasn’t flourished on the small screen quite like it has in theaters.
 It’s hard enough for many filmmakers to ensure a two-hour movie is consistently frightening, and even a single season of an anthology series is much longer than that, thus requiring even more care.
-That doesn’t mean there aren’t any worthwhile horror shows though, as the one’s I’ve compiled here match – or surpass – films in the same sub-genre.
+That doesn’t mean there aren’t any worthwhile horror shows though, as the one’s I’ve compiled here match – or surpass – films in the same sub-genres.
 With a wide range of styles, lengths, and types of scares, I’m sure every horror fan will enjoy at least a few of the following series.

 Number 8: Slasher: Executioner